-Blepharitis is a chronic inflammation of the eyelids, which can cause irritation, itching, crusting of the eyelashes and, occasionally, a red eye.
-Blepharitis can begin in early childhood or develop in later life.
+Blepharitis is a chronic inflammation of the eyelids, which can cause burning, irritation, itching, tearing, crusting of the eyelashes and, occasionally, a red eye.
+Blepharitis can begin in early childhood or develop later in life.
 The condition may occur only once but, more often, recurs repeatedly.
-This chronic form of the condition is often referred to as “granulated eyelids.”
+Chronic blepharitis may lead to corneal scarring and decreased visual acuity.

 What Are The Symptoms Of Blepharitis?